-We have five senses: sight, hearing, touch, taste, and smell.
+We have seven senses: sight, hearing, touch, taste, smell, proprioception and vestibular.
 We learn about the world through our senses.
-Each of our sense organs receives information: we see with eyes; we smell with our nose; we hear with our ears; we touch with our skin; we taste with our tongue.
+Each of our sense organs receives information: we see with eyes; we smell with our nose; we hear with our ears; we touch with our skin; we taste with our tongue; we sense how our body is in space and we know how to use it to move.
 Our sensory system records information constantly: light waves, sound waves, odor particles, and sends the information to our brain.
 Our brain has over a billion neurons that carry these messages.
 We experience the world with our entire being - a whole body experience!!
 Designers heighten the awareness of your senses to connect with and remember experiences.

 So use your brain!
 Come to your senses!